Pastel

 Pastels have been used by artists since the Renaissance, and gained considerable popularity in the 18th century, when a number of notable artists made pastel their primary medium.

 An artwork made using pastels is called a pastel (or a pastel drawing or pastel painting).
 Pastel used as a verb means to produce an artwork with pastels; as an adjective it means pale in color.

 Pastel media

 Pastel sticks or crayons consist of powdered pigment combined with a binder.
 The exact composition and characteristics of an individual pastel stick depend on the type of pastel and the type and amount of binder used.
 It also varies by individual manufacturer.

 Dry pastels have historically used binders such as gum arabic and gum tragacanth.
-Methyl cellulose was introduced as a binder in the twentieth century.
+Methyl cellulose was introduced as a binder in the 20th century.
 Often a chalk or gypsum component is present.
 They are available in varying degrees of hardness, the softer varieties being wrapped in paper.
 Some pastel brands use pumice in the binder to abrade the paper and create more tooth.

 Dry pastel media can be subdivided as follows: